 Lost Lake Campground offers an abundance of activities.
-Campers have access to a resort store, which offers: canoe, kayak, wooden boats, metal fishing boats and stand-up paddleboard rentals.
+Campers have access to a general store, which offers: canoe, kayak, historic wooden row boats, metal fishing boats and stand-up paddleboard rentals.
 Whether you are a professional angler looking to catch that prized German Brown or a first-timer, there is something for everyone.
-Additionally, there are a number of trails near the campground ranging in length from 1/4 mile to over 100 miles resulting in numerous hiking and biking opportunities.
-Other activities include bird watching, berry picking, swimming, waterfall finding or simply enjoying one of the many scheduled activities such as telescoped stargazing, special Forest Service events or live music.
+Additionally, there are a number of hiking trails near the campground ranging in length from 1/4 mile to over 100 miles resulting in numerous hiking and biking opportunities.
+Other activities include bird watching, berry picking, swimming, waterfall finding and more.

 Lost Lake Campground is adjacent to a full service resort with a variety of campsites to accommodate all types of visitors, including group, family and single campsites.
 In addition to the campsites, there are cabins, yurts, lodge rooms and an extensively stocked general store on site.